HarryPaniccc/DnD/Items/Nightfall, the Hand that Feeds.md

-# Nightfall, the Twilight Blade
+# Nightfall, the Hand that Feeds

 *Weapon (Longsword), Requires Attunement, Legendary*